-There is no such thing in English law as ‘common law’ marriageand this is a misconception which is widely believed amongst unmarried couples in the UK.
-No matter how long you have lived together as a couple, unless you are married when the relationship comes to an end it is each man (and woman) for themselves.
-You will still be treated as an individual by any courts unless you have entered in to a same sex formal civil partnership.
+There is no such thing in English law as ‘common law’ marriage and this is a misconception that is widely believed amongst unmarried couples in the UK.
+No matter how long you have lived together as a couple unless you are married when the relationship comes to an end it is each man (and woman) for themselves.
+You will still be treated as an individual by any courts unless you have entered into a same-sex formal civil partnership.

 - Agreement in a conversation, which can be difficult to prove

 - If the other party has contributed money towards the initial purchase of the property then the courts are likely to acknowledge that it should have been a joint- mortgage.

 - If the person who is not included on the ownership documents has paid towards the mortgage, bills or even sold their own property in order to move in with their partner and provide funds which they could both access then again the courts may acknowledge a share of the property.

 When you buy a property in joint names, whether it be a partner, friend or relative, you must choose to own the property as either joint tenants or tenants-in-common.

 Joint Tenants – each individual jointly owns the entire property.
 This is common for married couples as it means upon the death of one party the remaining share of the property passes directly to them.